-The District may require that each of its construction contractors and such contractor's subcontractors shall maintain, during the life of such contract, workers' compensation insurance and public liability and property damage insurance in amounts and on terms satisfactory to the District.
-The District may maintain, or may require that each of its construction contractors maintain, during the life of such contractor's contract, builder's risk insurance in amounts and on terms satisfactory to the District.
+The District may require that each of its general contractors purchase and maintain, or assure that its subcontractors purchase and maintain, during the life of such contractor's contract, workers' compensation insurance and public liability and property damage insurance in amounts and on terms satisfactory to the District.
+The District may maintain, and may require that each of its construction contractors maintain, during the life of such contractor's contract, builder's risk insurance in amounts and on terms satisfactory to the District.